oeco/inpe-prodes/README.md

 This repository offers a Spatialite package of all deforestation vetorial data from PRODES since 2005, which is used at [InfoAmazonia](http://InfoAmazonia.org).

-You can find latest the file here:
+You can find latest the file (aprox.
+180Mb) here:

 If there is a broken link or any other problem, please open an [issue](https://github.com/oeco/inpe-prodes/issues).